-NederlandsExamples of street harassment include snarling, hissing, mimicking, staring, sexual gestures, asking for sex, annoyingly following, groping or being cornered.
-Women, persons from the LGBTQA+ community, people with disabilities, migration backgrounds or religious expressions face street harassment.
-Tilburg wants to be a city where everyone can walk the streets carefree.
-And for that we need you.
+Street harassment comes in many forms.
+Examples include snarling, hissing, mimicking, staring, sexual gestures, asking for sex, annoyingly following, groping or being cornered.
+Women, persons from the LGBTQI+ community, people with disabilities, migration backgrounds or religious expressions face street harassment.

 As a bystander you play an important role when it comes to stopping street harassment, but many bystanders do not know how to intervene or do not dare.
 You can disrupt the situation.
 Offer protection or mental support.
 Without you, victims are on their own.